jeffatoptics/jeff-minima/demonstrate-links-in-root-folder.md

 ---
 layout: post
-title: demonstrate links in root folder
+title: Demonstrate links in root folder
 categories:
 - link syntax
 ---
-## demo of link syntax (link to markdown files)

 - link to a markdown file: [link to a file in post](_posts/2022-03-26-markdown-content-styles.md)